andre-fuchs-uni-oldenburg/OPEN_FPE_IFT/README.md

 Example analyses of the dataset: "Renner_8000_Hz.mat" can be found on peer-reviewed paper on OPEN_FPE_IFT.

 ### License
-This program is distributed under the
+This program is distributed under the terms of the Creative Commons Attribution 4.0 International License (CC-BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+See http://creativecommons.org/licenses/by/4.0/.

 ### In case of difficulties
 Please post an issue on the GitHub repository.